Duality and Tilting for Commutative DG Rings: Dualizing DG Modules

 Recall that a ring homomorphism $A \to B$ is called of {\em essentially finite type} if it can be factored as $A \to B_{\mrm{ft}} \to B$, where $A \to B_{\mrm{ft}}$ is finite type (i.e.\ $B$ is finitely generated as $A$-ring), and $B_{\mrm{ft}} \to B$ is the localization at some multiplicatively closed subset of $B_{\mrm{ft}}$.

-\begin{dfn} Let $\K$ be a ring, $A$ a DG ring, and $u : \K \to A$ a homomorphism of DG rings.
-We say that $u$ is of {\em cohomologically essentially finite type}, and that $A$ is a {\em cohomologically essentially finite type DG $\K$-ring}, if the ring homomorphism $\bar{u} : \K \to \bar{A}$ is of essentially finite type, and if each $\opn{H}^i(A)$ is a finite $\bar{A}$-module. \end{dfn}
+\begin{dfn} Let $\K$ be a noetherian ring, let $A$ be a cohomologically pseudo-noetherian DG ring, and let $u : \K \to A$ a homomorphism of DG rings.
+We say that $u$ is of {\em cohomologically essentially finite type}, and that $A$ is a {\em cohomologically essentially finite type DG $\K$-ring}, if the ring homomorphism $\bar{u} : \K \to \bar{A}$ is of essentially finite type. \end{dfn}

-\begin{dfn} A DG ring $A$ is called {\em tractable} if there exists a cohomologically essentially finite type homomorphism $\K \to A$, from some finite dimensional regular noetherian ring $\K$.
+\begin{dfn} A DG ring $A$ is called {\em tractable} if it is cohomologically pseudo-noetherian, and there exists a cohomologically essentially finite type homomorphism $\K \to A$ from some finite dimensional regular noetherian ring $\K$.
 Such a homomorphism $\K \to A$ is called a {\em traction} for $A$. \end{dfn}

-Note that if $\K$ is noetherian and $\K \to A$ is cohomologically essentially finite type, then $A$ is cohomologically pseudo-noetherian.
-We see that a tractable DG ring is cohomologically pseudo-noetherian.

 \begin{lem} Let $A$ be a DG ring, let $\K$ be a noetherian ring, and suppose there is a cohomologically essentially finite type homomorphism $u : \K \to A$.
 Then there is a commutative diagram of DG rings